balt-dev/PickMod/README.md

 # PickMod

 ### Ask me to put this on Forge and I'm stealing your ribcage.
+- If you're using sporefreak's resource pack, install the [Fabulously Optimized](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized) modpack.
+It's a fabric modpack that does everything OptiFine does, but better.

 [Requires Cloth Config API.](https://www.curseforge.com/minecraft/mc-mods/cloth-config)

 Made for plot 50644 on DiamondFire.